ugoviti/zabbix-templates/asterisk/README.md

 - `{$LOGENST_CALL_DURATION}`: Alarm when reaching call duration time (default: 7200 seconds)

 ## Troubleshooting
 If your Zabbix Agent installation doesn't include the ` /etc/zabbix/zabbix_agentd.d/*.conf` directory, add the following lines to `/etc/zabbix/zabbix_agentd.conf` file:

 ```
 Include=/etc/zabbix/zabbix_agentd.d/*.conf
 ```
+## BUGS
+Counting SIP/PJSIP/IAX2 Trunks is not reliable right now, works only if in the trunk name is alphanumeric (contains letters and number in the name) ex. trunk name 511123 is not recognised. trunk name terra-511123 is recognised as trunk